aiven/devportal/docs/products/dragonfly/howto/migrate-ext-redis-df-console.rst

   * **Password:** The password associated with the username.

 * Ensure firewalls allow traffic between databases or disable them temporarily.
-* The source Redis database must be SSL-secured, a standard migration requirement.
+* Using an SSL-secured connection for data transfer is highly recommended during the source Redis database migration.
 * If the source Redis service is not publicly accessible, establish a VPC peering connection between the private networks.
 You will need the VPC ID and cloud name for the migration.

 .. note::